Lectures

 The content on this page was translated automatically.

-The presentation will first deal with the definition and characteristics of cross-curricular DaF teaching (FüDaF), which is currently the subject of the INNOCLILiG research project at the University of Tampere/Finland, along with other variants of subject teaching, funded by the German Foreign Office in Berlin and led by Dr. Kim Haataja.
+The presentation will begin by looking at the definition and characteristics of interdisciplinary GFL teaching (FüDaF), which is currently the subject of the INNOCLILiG research project at the University of Tampere/Finland, which is funded by the Federal Foreign Office in Berlin and led by Dr. Kim Haataja.

-In addition, some short exemplary examples from the fields of music and art will be used to show that FüDaF does not only provide speaking prompts, but that the use of musical pieces and works of art awakens a creative potential in students that enables them to learn in a task- and project-oriented way.
-The promotion of a so-called educational and subject-oriented discourse ability, which is called for in current didactic literature and which enables students to acquire conventional forms of knowledge presentation and communication about it in the foreign language, also plays an essential role.
-The presentation will further illustrate that students readily rise to the challenge of negotiating meaning together in the target language as well, provided that the relevant topic matches their interests.
+In addition, a few short examples from the fields of music and art will show that FüDaF not only provides opportunities for speaking, but that the use of pieces of music and works of art awakens a creative potential in students that enables them to learn in a task- and project-oriented way.
+The promotion of so-called educational and subject-oriented discourse skills, which is called for in current didactic literature and enables pupils to acquire conventional forms of knowledge presentation and communication in the foreign language, also plays an important role.
+The presentation will also make it clear that students are willing to take up the challenge of negotiating meaning together in the target language, provided that the topic in question corresponds to their interests.

 The materials presented are based on the following publications, which have been available since 2013 or are in preparation: